erikt/MiamiStateMachine/README.md

 }
 ```

+## Reacting to state changes

+By listening to the `doneTransitionStream: AsyncStream<Transition<Event, State>>` stream, it is possible to react to state changes.

+There is also `rejectedEventStream: AsyncStream<(from: State, for: Event)>` to be able to know when processed events did __not__ lead to a state change.

+The `AsyncStream` based solution is a sort of workaround while waiting for Swift to improve observation of values in an actor.

 ## What's with the name?

 Look, naming is hard, ok?
 If nothing else, we all know *the rhythm is gonna get you*.